deepak1945/Goldman-Nasa-Apod/README.md

 # Nasa  Astronomy Picture of the Day(APOD)

 Features :
-* display last 30 days of apod
+* Display last 30 days of apod
-* able to select desired date (defaulted to current date)
+* Able to select desired date (defaulted to current date)
 * Allow users to create/manage a list of &quot;favorite&quot; listings
 * Display date, explanation, Title and the image / video of the day
 * App supporting  cache information and should display last updated information in case of network unavailability.
 * Dark mode support
-* App should handle different screen sizes, orientations
+* Support different screen sizes & orientations

 Programming:
 * Kotlin'